Pattern formation of active surfaces immersed in viscous fluids

-The formation of a contractile ring along an active surface driven by the positive feedback loop of surface flows and surface protein concentration
+The formation of a contractile rings along an active surface driven by the positive feedback loop of surface flows and surface protein concentration.
+Rings are unstable and slip away.

 The surface of biological cells is connected to the cell cortex – a thin layer of active material.
 This layer exerts an active contractile tension which regulates cellular shape by deforming the surface.
 The strength of the active tension is controlled by the concentration of force-generating molecules.
 Advective transport of these molecules leads to a complex interplay of surface deformation, hydrodynamics and molecule concentration which gives rise to pattern formation and self-organized shape dynamics.
 We develop an arbitrary Lagrangian-Eulerian model to simulate such an active viscous surface immersed in viscous fluids.
 In collaboration with bio-physicists we analyze the patterning, cell shape dynamics and flow profiles to better understand the functioning of biological cells.